-Rose Playhouse Prototype Collection
+Rose Playhouse Collection

 Acknowledgments

-The inclusion of manuscript digital images has been made possible through friendly permissions granted by the following archives: The National Archives and the London Metropolitan Archives (City of London).
-My thanks to Paul Johnson (TNA) and Laurence Ward (LMA) for responding to my requests.
-I am also grateful for help with permission to publish transcriptions from Wendy Hawke at LMA and from the Trust for London for the 1650 lease of the Little Rose Estate.
+The inclusion of manuscript digital images has been made possible through friendly permissions granted by the following archives: The National Archives, The British Library, and the London Metropolitan Archives (City of London).
+My thanks to Paul Johnson (TNA), and Laurence Ward and Wendy Hawke (LMA), for responding to my requests for help with permission to publish transcriptions.
+I am grateful to the Trust for London for the 1650 lease of the Little Rose Estate, and to Justine Horseman Sewell and Southwark Cathedral for permission to include images from the St Saviour's Vestry Minutes now held at LMA.
 My special thanks go to Calista Lucy, Keeper of the Archives at Dulwich College, and to Grace Ioppolo, Director of the Henslowe-Alleyn Digitisation Project, who granted permission to link my transcriptions to the professional images on the open access Henslowe-Alleyn website.

-On a personal note, I have treasured the friendship and shared interests of Bill Ingram and Alan Nelson, whose generous work on the parish records of St Saviour's Southwark made freely available on the web has assisted my own in many ways.
-It is a great pleasure that Bill has willingly shared his transcriptions of early records of the Little Rose estate for inclusion as Appendix 1 in this collection.
+On a personal note, I have treasured the friendship and shared interests of William Ingram and Alan Nelson, whose generous work on the parish records of St Saviour's Southwark made freely available on the web has assisted my own in many ways.
+It is a great pleasure that Bill has willingly shared his transcriptions and modernizations of early records of the Little Rose estate for inclusion as Appendix 1 in this collection.

 SHOW OR HIDE